Yonder Podcast Guest Information

 Here are a few things to know:

-- Please allow 2 hours for the interview.
-Most interviews will last about 1 hour.
+Please allow 2 hours for the interview.
+Most interviews will last about 1 hour or less.
 However, we schedule a 2-hour block to allow for any technical problems that may arise and to allow the conversation to flow without getting hurried as we approach a time limit.

 We strongly recommend using a USB headset.
 If time allows we will be glad to overnight you a USB headset for your use on the podcast.
-If you wish to buy one on your own, we recommend the Plantronics Audio 628 USB Headset.
-They run about US$25 on Amazon.com.
-Do NOT use a Bluetooth headset - they sound terrible.
+If you wish to buy one on your own, we recommend the Sennheiser Culture Series Wideband Headset.
+They run about US$40 on Amazon.com.
+Do NOT use a Bluetooth headset or Apple AirPods - they sound fine for phone calls, but the audio quality is insufficient for a podcast.

 In any case, you must at least use headphones to avoid echoes that will disrupt the recording.
-Make sure that you are using the best microphone you have access to and that the outbound microphone volume level is set appropriately both in your computer OS and within Skype.
-Skype also has its own internal setting for audio input.
-If unsure what microphone is selected, check the "Sound In" device in Options->"Sound Devices" or call the Skype echo testing service and tap on the microphone to check that the correct microphone is selected.
+Make sure that you are using the best microphone you have access to and that the outbound microphone volume level is set appropriately both in your computer OS and within Zencastr.

 Don’t stress over environment too much.
 It’s not nearly as important as having a good microphone.
 But if you have the option of moving to a better room, the guidelines above will help.